palashsharma891/Alien-Invasion-Game/README.md

 > and difficulty.
 At the end of the project, you’ll have learned skills that will
 > enable you to develop your own 2D games in Pygame.

+## How to play

+Press the left(<-) and right(->) arrow keys to move the ship.
+Press the space bar to fire bullets.
+The score  and levels will be recorded at the top while playing the game.

 Feel free to contribute or ask your doubts regarding this project.
 Here is my email - palashsharma891@gmail.com